Axe manufacturing in Pennsylvania: Axe producers in Centre, Clinton, and Mifflin Counties

-William Mann Sr. (1828–1860), Unionville, PA – William Sr. made edge tools and axes in Johnstown, NY area and relocated to Bellefonte in 1828, with his wife and four younger children.
+William Mann Sr. (1828–1860), Unionville, PA – William Sr. made edge tools and axes in Johnstown, NY and Watertown, NY and he relocated to Bellefonte in 1828, with his wife and four younger children.
 Around 1832, he moved to a small farm near Unionville and leased a shop in Unionville (possibly on 1861 Walling Map as a "tin shop").
 It is not known if he made axes in Unionville, but he did pass on these skills to his sons.

 O.A.
 Norlund Co.
-(1968–1986?), Lewistown, PA – Norlund was a separate brand name of Mann Edge Tool Co. and its axes were produced in its Lewistown factory.
-A high-quality axe, many Norlund hatchets have a distinctive Hudson Bay ("tomahawk") pattern.
+(1968–1986?), Lewistown, PA – Norlund was a separate brand name of Mann Edge Tool Co. and the axes were produced in its Lewistown factory.
+A high-quality axe, many Norlund axes and hatchets have a distinctive Hudson Bay ("tomahawk") pattern.
 These are much prized by collectors.
-The brand name was sold in 1992 to a California concern, although MET may have continued to make the axes.
+The axes were named in recognition of Olaf A. Norlund (1856-1931) of Williamsport, PA, who made a variety of tools and implements for logging, sawmills, sport fishing, and housewares.
+In 1959, MET purchased O.A.
+Norlund Co. and its product inventory.
+Norland brand axes were introduced in 1964 and would continue to be produced by MET until about 1985.
+Norlunds are sometimes referred to as the "Cadillac of axes," and were distributed through major outlets such as K-Mart and Eddie Bauer.
+The brand name was sold about 1988 to a California concern, E.Z.
+Sales, but were discontinued by that firm in 2007.

 Ricker and Sons Co. (ca. 1854–1879), Flemington, PA – Ricker and Sons Iron Works is listed in the Pennsylvania Iron Furnace Sourcebook, but some reports include "axe" also in the company name.
 Furey notes an iron works that was located on Walnut St. (now Walnut Dr. in Flemington), near Bald Eagle Canal.
-Probably this was this location that was purchased by Robert Mann in 1879, but it seems likely that Ricker never produced axes.
+Probably this was the location that was purchased by Robert Mann in 1879, but it seems likely that Ricker never produced axes.
 Ricker is not mentioned in Robert Mann's autobiography.

-James Whitehill (ca. 1800–1821), Lemont, PA – mentioned in J. Marvin Lee and other historic accounts of Centre County.
+James C. Whitehill (ca. 1800–1821), Lemont, PA – mentioned in J. Marvin Lee and other historic accounts of Centre County.
 Sometimes credited with making the first double-bit axe in North America.
+Arrived in Centre County in 1789 at age 18 and later inherited his father David's farm (ca. 1809) near the base of Mt.
+Nittany.
+Relocated to Clarion County about 1821.